Results 1 - 9 from 9 for epipelagic zone in 0.454 sec.

 Marine Zones - MarineBio.org

-The intertidal zone is located between low and high tide and is affected by tidal movements.
-The infratidal ... by the coast or the sea floor.
+The opposite term is the demersal zone which is the water near to and affected by the coast or the sea floor.
 The pelagic zone is divided into epipelagic, mesopelagic, bathypelagic, abyssopelagic, and hadopelagic zones.
-The epipelagic zone stretches from the surface down to 200 meters ...
+The epipelagic zone ...

 marinebio.org